MGrim934/ionic-mobile-app-project/README.md

 ###More Information

-I have commented the services and controller to give further insight into my design decisions and solutions.
+I have commented the factory and controllers to give further insight into my design decisions and solutions.
 Please contact me if you have any questions.

-Mark Grimes
+-Mark Grimes